 Watchdogs for ESP32 devices¶

-For ESP32 devices the watchdog is implemented using a hardware timer.
+Starting from version r2.2.0, the watchdog for ESP32 devices is implemented using the RTC watchdog.
 The maximum timeout is 2^31 milliseconds and there is no support for windowed mode (an exception is raised if time0 is greater than zero in watchdog()).
-There are also two additional watchdogs configured by default: the task watchdog and the exception watchdog.